ColgateUniversityComputerScience/cosc101text/wayofprogram.rst

 execute the contents of the file, which is called a **script**.
 By convention, Python scripts have names that end with ``.py``.

-In this course (COSC 101), we'll typically be writing programs within a program called IDLE.
+In this course, we'll typically be writing programs within a text editor

+program called IDLE.
 A screenshot of IDLE is shown below.
 (Note that this screenshot was taken on a Linux system, and that one Python statement was executed in the interpreter after starting it up.
 On your own computer, the window may look slightly different.)

+.. todo:: fix this discussion about IDLE; need to update screenshots for Py3k

 .. figure:: figs/idlescreen.png
    :align: center